MetaboDynamics:

 MetaboDynamics facilitates the analysis of longitudinal metabolomics

-data.
-Common tools mostly only allow the comparison between two time
+data e.g. from untargeted LC-MS. Common tools mostly only allow the comparison

-points or experimental conditions and are using frequentist statistical
+mostly only allow to compare two experimental conditions and are using

-multiple time points and experimental conditions employing 3
+multiple time points and experimental conditions employing three

 probabilistic models: